 You’ve taken the first step against youth suicide simply by coming to this site

 There is a “Silent Epidemic” sweeping through our nation that claims an average of more than 100 young lives each week.
 It knows no social, racial or economic barriers.
 This “Silent Epidemic” is youth suicide!
-According to the Centers for Disease Control and Prevention’s 2017 Youth Risk Behavioral Survey over ONE out of every FOURTEEN young people in our nation attempted suicide in the previous 12 months.
-The good news is that thirteen out of fourteen did not attempt suicide…but ONE is too many, especially if it is your son or daughter, grandson or granddaughter or the young person next door.
+According to the Centers for Disease Control and Prevention’s 2019 Youth Risk Behavioral Survey almost ONE out of every ELEVEN young people in our nation attempted suicide in the previous 12 months.
+The good news is that ten out of eleven did not attempt suicide…but ONE is too many, especially if it is your son or daughter, grandson or granddaughter or the young person next door.

 It is our hope that this site will help provide you some of the information, tools and resources to help you identify at-risk youth and know how to assist them in getting help before a tragedy occurs.
 Prevention begins with education.